juliusgb/til/packer/validate-packer-that-expects-env-var.md

-# Locally validating packer for EC2 images that expects an environment variable
+# Locally validate packer for EC2 images that expects an environment variable

 I was working on creating EC2 images using Packer.
 For that, there's the `amazon-ebs` [Packer Builder](https://www.packer.io/plugins/builders/amazon/ebs) to use.